wecarsoniv/augmented-pca/README.md

 ## Overview

-This library provides Python implementation of Augmented Principal Component Analysis (Augmented PCA or APCA) - a family of factor models that fit data according to an augmenting objective in addition to the canonical PCA objective of finding factors that maximize the explained data variance.
+This library provides Python implementation of Augmented Principal Component Analysis (Augmented PCA or APCA) - a family of linear factor models that find a set of factors according to an *augmenting objective* in addition to the canonical PCA objective of finding factors that maximize the explained data variance.
 APCA can be split into two general families of models: adversarial APCA and supervised APCA.

 ### Adversarial APCA

 In adversarial APCA (aAPCA), the augmenting objective is to make the factors *orthogonal* to a set of concomitant data.

+    < model graphic here >

 ### Supervised APCA

 In supervised APCA (sAPCA), the augmenting objective is to make the factors *predictive* of a label, condition, or outcome.

+    < model graphic here >

 ## Documentation